ashea-code/BLUI/README.md

 Contains changes to allow downloading of files via the inbuilt browser.

-Updated CEF build to 3.2556 support fullscreen videos.
+Updated CEF build to 3.2556 to support fullscreen videos.

 ### Convenience Blueprints